Do You Do This?

 You attack Round One like a lion, a predator, a master of all you survey.
 15 deadlifts?
 No problem.
 Unbroken.
 You rip onto the next movement and tear at the flesh of it.
 Screw you, kettlebell.
 You are a beast.
-You are going to destroy this WOD.
+You are going to destroy this workout.
 Toes-to-bar don’t stand a chance now.
 Hard gaze, steely eyes.
 You have SO got this.
 You are a machine.

 You finish that first round, but now your breath gets short, your hands start to hurt a little, your soul takes a big punch to the throat.
 Pain is here.
 And suddenly, life is really fucking hard.

 “I should break this round of 12 into 2 sets.
 Do 6.
 Let go of the bar.
 Save my grip.”

-Imagine what your life would be like if you really knew where your red line was at.
+Imagine what your life would be like if you really knew where your red line was.
 If you knew when to use your power and when to back off, if you knew how much your heart could really take, how much you could suffer, how much you could love, how beautiful you really could be.
-Imagine if you really knew yourself.

 Now, go find out.